(888) 595-9101 Call Now For Pricing and Availability

 A majority of facilities operate using the tiered programs which means that they have various service levels where each tier of service typically costs more than the one below.
 As senior citizens demand or need more services, the expenses increase.
 Depending on the type of assisted living community, seniors usually have an option of either renting the apartment they want to stay in or buying it.

 When it comes to private home care, the costs may be less because members of the older generation do not pay board and room in the residences.
 The nationwide average monthly cost for in-home care as compared to assisted living is just a bit higher than $4000 per month.
 However, seniors and their families do have to pay for the aide working with them every single day based on number of hours that they work every day.
 If only occasional in-home care is needed and the number of daily hours is low, in-home care will be a more affordable option than assisted living.
+However, if a person needs round-the-clock care, the costs for home care can easily surpass the monthly expenses of assisted living.

 Assisted Living vs In Home Care: Services to Expect